Create a list of articles to read later. You will be able to access your list from any article in Discover.

 The European hedgehog is the UK's only spiny mammal.
-It's a friend to gardeners because it eats pests such as slugs.
-But their numbers are in dramatic decline in the UK as their habitat is threatened.
+Their numbers are in dramatic decline in the UK as their habitat is threatened.

 Hedgehogs are the UK's only spiny mammal, with several thousand spines along the back.
 Their backs are speckled brown and cream, and they have furry brown faces with a black nose and eyes.

 Hedgehogs are omnivores, eating whatever they can get into their mouths, including slugs, millipedes, earthworms, beetles, caterpillars and other insects, as well as supplementary fruits and mushrooms.

 Hedgehogs follow their food and like to live in woodland edges, hedgerows and suburban habitats.
 This means they are common to gardens, parks and farmland across the UK.
 Intensely farmed arable land has fewer food sources, however, so they tend to stay away from these areas.

 The hedgehog's life cycle revolves around winter hibernation.
 The animals breed from April to September, but young born later in the year are less likely to achieve the weight they need to survive hibernation.
 Mothers give birth to litters of four or five young and raise them alone.

 Hedgehogs hibernate from around November until Easter, depending on the weather, so you're more likely to see them in the spring or summer.

 They are nocturnal, travelling around one to two kilometres per night, often using the same daytime nest for just a few days before moving on.
 This dispersal rate means that hedgehogs need a large, accessible area of suitable habitat.
 Habitat fragmentation by roads, walls and close-board fences has been a key reason for the decline of the European hedgehog, particularly in towns and cities.